dantosXD/coastaldraftlines/src/pages/index.md

       - type: grid_item
         title: Custom Draft Design & Installation
         content: >-
-          Our highlighly skilled techicians and professionals will quickly install draft systems for any beverage.
-Do you want nitro coffee at home?
-Does your office want a craft beer draft system?
-We can do it all beer, wine, coffee, seltzer, liquor, and liquid you can think of.
+          Our industry leading techicians professionally install draft systems for any beverage.

+          Do you want to pour and enjoy your own nitro-coffee or seltzer at home?
+Does your office need a craft beer draft system?
+We can do it all beer, wine, coffee, seltzer, liquor, basically any liquid you can dream of.
       - type: grid_item
         title: Service Title
         content: >-